mendix/docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/_index.md

 ### 3.3 URL Prefix

 Here you have the option to change the default URL prefix for all pages and microflows in your application.
-The defauilt prefix value is `/p/`.
+The default prefix value is `/p/`.

 {{< figure src="/attachments/refguide/modeling/app-explorer/app/app-settings/url-prefix.png" >}}

-The URL prefix must be alphanumeric and can not be empty, whitespace, or be any of the following values: "ws", "ws-doc", "rest-doc", "odata", "odata-doc", "api-doc", "xas", "reload". otherwise you will get a consistency error.
+The URL prefix must be alphanumeric and cannot be empty, whitespace, or be any of the following values: "ws", "ws-doc", "rest-doc", "odata", "odata-doc", "api-doc", "xas", "reload".
+Otherwise, you will get a consistency error.

 ### 3.4 After Startup{#after-startup}